monarc-project/monarc-project.github.io/content/pages/news/MONARC.2.12.6.released.md

-Title: MONARC 2.12.6 released
+Title: MONARC 2.12.7 released
-Date: 2023-04-25
+Date: 2023-10-25
-Modified: 2023-04-25
+Modified: 2023-10-25
 Category: monarc
 Tags: monarc, new-release
-Summary: Release 2.12.6 of MONARC
+Summary: Release 2.12.7 of MONARC

-Version 2.12.6 includes some new features and fixes.
+Version 2.12.7 includes some new features and a fix.

 ### New

-- [FrontOffice] Analysis background import.
-- Support of PHP8.
-- [FrontOffice] Specific error message on a wrong password input of analysis import.
-- [BackOffice] Update clients' data and linked models via Ansible and new flags "2FAEnforced" and "isBackgroundImportActive".
+- [[FrontOffice] Alternative to 2FA QR code](https://github.com/monarc-project/MonarcAppFO/issues/505)
+- [[FrontOffice] Add context info to the list of analysis panel](https://github.com/monarc-project/MonarcAppFO/issues/506)

 ### Fix

-- [FrontOffice] Recommendations modification from the Knowledge Base when due date is set.
-- [FrontOffice] Recommendations modification fix of loading the linked recommendation set.
+- [[FrontOffice] Global dashboard max calculation error](https://github.com/monarc-project/MonarcAppFO/issues/507)

 ## Updating

-One of the new features of the Release v2.12.6 is upgrade of php to v8.x.
+If the update is performed from Monarc v2.12.5 or earlier, the update of php to v8.x is necessary.
-It would be recommended to perform php version upgrade to php 8.0 or 8.1.
+It would be recommended to perform php version upgrade to php 8.1.
 In case if on the Monarc server used Ubuntu distributive, then it would be a good move to upgrade it to 22.04 or later,
 because it comes with available php8.1 by default.

 The specific php packages that can be used (example with php8.0 / Ubuntu):
-`sudo apt-get install -y php8.0 php8.0-cli php8.0-common php8.0-mysql php8.0-zip php8.0-gd php8.0-mbstring php8.0-curl php8.0-xml php8.0-bcmath php8.0-intl php8.0-imagic`
+`sudo apt-get install -y php8.1 php8.1-cli php8.1-common php8.1-mysql php8.1-zip php8.1-gd php8.1-mbstring php8.1-curl php8.1-xml php8.1-bcmath php8.1-intl php8.1-imagic`

 `php8` module also has to be enabled for Apache and previous used version disabled (in case if was enabled):

 - `a2dismod php7.4` (could be different one enabled, to check: `sudo a2query -m`)

-- `a2enmod php8.0`
+- `a2enmod php8.1`

-_Notes on new features configuration._
+_Notes on new features configuration (if the current Monarc version is <= v2.12.5)._

 - [FrontOffice] Analysis background import.